ministryofjustice/dso-azure-automation-accounts/README.md

 - UPDATING AZURERM - https://www.powershellgallery.com/packages/AzureRM -> azure automation -> deploy to azure automation -> select new automation account
 - MANGED IDENTITY - TF isn't able to do this yet.
 Add the system managed identity through the UI (go to the automation account -> identity -> status on -> add contrib role to resource group)

+# Configuration
 ## Tags

+### Disable
-### disable shutdown automation by tag
+To disable the shutdown automation add the tag `shutdown_exclude` to the VM you want to exclude.

-add the tag
+E.g.
 ```
 shutdown_exclude : true
 ```

-### shutdown automation ordering by tags
+### Ordering

+There are a number of tags that exist to control the ordering of the shutdown process, they are `sequence_start` and `sequence_stop`.

-sequence_start / sequence_stop can be some number, and optionally have _series if wanted to be done in series instead of in parallel e.g. sequence_start = 3_series - will be in the 3rd batch to start, and will start each one-by-one sequence_stop = 2 - will be in the 2nd batch to stop, and will stop the whole batch at the same time
+The values of the tags `sequence_start` and `sequence_stop` can be some number, and can optionally have a `_series` suffix if the shutdown operation is required to be carried out in series instead of in parallel.

-script orders hosts by tags alphanumerically, if group has _series it will turn off parallel.
+E.g.

+`sequence_start = 3_series`
+  - Will be in the 3rd batch to start
+  - Will start all of the batch `3` VMs one-by-one

+`sequence_stop = 2`
+  - will be in the 2nd batch to stop
+  - will stop the whole batch at the same time

-If hosts in the same RG had inconsistent tagging, e.g. '3_series' and '3', then the 3 group would be run in parallel, then the 3_series group would be run.
+If hosts in the same RG had inconsistent tagging, e.g. a mix of '3_series' and '3'; the `3` group would be run in parallel, then the `3_series` group would be run.
-Not harmful behaviour, and it would be worse if the the process failed and stopped, so happy to live with this behaviour.

-Ordering by tagging was chosen instead of by vm list for better visibility in the portal, and it means we don't need keep changing things in code - the teams can change it as appropriate.

 ## EXAMPLE TAG COMMANDS